netzkontrast/context-engineering-kit/README.md

-# Quality Agent Marketplace
+# Context Engineering Kit

 Hand-crafted production ready Claude Code plugin marketplace focused on improving agent result quality.

-**Philosophy:** Easy to install and use, with minimal token footprint.
+Contains collection of plugins that allow to use proven techniques and patterns for context engineering with minimal efforts.

 ## Key Features